Cost of Living in Maine, 2023

-Maine, the northeasternmost state of the United States, is also commonly referred to as the Pine Tree State in reference to the extensive pine forests covering a vast portion of the state.
-In addition to its pine trees, Maine is also well-known for its lobsters and wild blueberries, covering over 40,000 acres.
+Maine is the northeasternmost state of the United States and is commonly referred to as the Pine Tree State for its extensive pine forests covering a vast portion of the state.
+In addition to its pine trees, Maine is also known for its lobsters and wild blueberries, covering over 40,000 acres.

-For the northeastern United States, Maine has considerably affordable housing options and a lower cost of living, making it an excellent choice for anyone interested in making the most out east.
+For the northeastern United States, Maine has considerably affordable housing options and a relatively low cost of living, making it an excellent choice for anyone who wants to make the most of living out east.
 Even better, U.S. News ranks Maine as #1 on its Public Safety Rankings, giving it a lower crime rate overall.

-If you’re considering a move to Maine, you’ve come to the right place.
-First things first, you’ll want to check out this apartment guide.
-Next, do some research to find out what Maine’s cost of living prices look like.
+If you’re considering moving to Maine, you’ve come to the right place.
+First, you’ll want to check out this apartment guide.
+Next, do some research to determine Maine’s cost of living prices.
 Thankfully, here at Apartment List, you can take a closer look at the cost of living in Maine and gain a better understanding of what type of budget you’ll need.

 Maine Housing Costs

-Your housing costs should always be one of the first considerations you make, as they are likely to be one of your highest living expenses.
-Whether you plan on renting or making mortgage payments each month, it’s safe to assume that housing costs will likely take up the most significant portion of your monthly expenses.
-You’ll want to start by building a budget, where you will need to consider your housing costs.
+Your housing costs should always be one of your first considerations, as they are likely to be your highest living expenses.
+Whether you plan on renting or making mortgage payments each month, it’s safe to assume that housing costs will take up the most significant portion of your monthly expenses.
+You’ll want to start by building a budget, with housing costs at the top.

-The Maine rental market is highly affordable, even amongst the most highly populated cities.
-Here is a list of average rent prices in four of the most densely populated Maine cities, including Portland, South Portland, Bangor, Auburn, and Lewiston.
+The Maine rental market is highly affordable, even amongst the most populated cities.
+Here is a list of median rent prices in four of the most densely populated Maine cities, including Portland, South Portland, Bangor, Auburn, and Lewiston.

-Renting with a roommate might be an option to consider if you are looking for even further savings on housing costs.
-For example, if you rent in Portland and split the costs of renting a two-bedroom apartment, you can save $545 per month versus renting a one-bedroom apartment on your own.
+Renting with a roommate might be an option to consider if you are looking for further savings on housing costs.
+For example, if you rent in Portland and split the costs of renting a two-bedroom apartment, you can pay just $831 per month versus renting a one-bedroom apartment on your own.

-Maine has rental properties in all forms, with a perfect fit for every renter.
+Maine has rental properties in all forms, perfect for any renter.
 Choose from the ideal townhouse, apartment, or condo in a bustling downtown area, or opt for a quieter suburb in a rental home.

 Maine is one of the largest northeastern states in the country, which can increase transportation costs over time.
-According to the MIT Living Wage Calculator, average annual transportation costs come out to about $4,332 for a single individual.
-Larger families, such as a family of four with two working parents and two children, can anticipate paying around $11,773 in transportation costs annually.
+According to the MIT Living Wage Calculator, average annual transportation costs are about $4,470 for a single individual.
+Larger families, such as families with two working parents and two children, can expect to pay around $11,821 in transportation costs annually.

 Having a vehicle in Maine is the best way to get around, considering the limited public transportation available across the state.
-Luckily, the state does an excellent job of keeping highways in good condition throughout the year, despite the temperamental weather bouts.
-Gas prices in the state range from around $2.52 to $2.47 per gallon, depending on the city.
+Luckily, the state does an excellent job of keeping highways in good condition year-round, despite temperamental bouts of weather.
+Gas prices in the state range from around $3.53 per gallon, depending on the city.

-The city of Portland is known for being a more walkable city, only covering a 3.5-mile long by 1.5-mile wide footprint.
-Within the compact downtown area, you can easily get around via train or bus.
-Greater Portland METRO provides public transportation throughout the Greater Portland area via trains, planes, ferries, and regional buses.
+Portland is a more walkable city, only covering a 3.5-mile by 1.5-mile footprint.
+You can easily get around via train or bus within the compact downtown area.
+Greater Portland METRO provides public transportation via trains, planes, ferries, and regional buses throughout the Greater Portland area.

-Otherwise, most one-way fares cost $2.50, while round-trip fares cost $5, and monthly passes cost $85.
+Most one-way fares cost $2.50, round-trip fares cost $5, and monthly passes cost $85.
 You can even go online to purchase tickets from the convenience of your computer or mobile device.
 You can purchase fares for all three transit systems with cash or through the DiriGo TouchPass system.

 Maine Food Costs

-On an annual basis, the average single Maine resident spends around $3,690 on food or roughly $307.50 per month.
-For a family of four, with two working adults and two children, these costs nearly triple to $10,806 annually or approximately $900.50 per month.
+The average single Maine resident spends around $4,559 annually on food costs and can expect to pay roughly $379.92 per month.
+For a family of four, with two working adults and two children, these costs nearly triple to $13,429 annually, approximately $1119.08 per month.

-In comparison to the rest of the country, these food costs are relatively reasonable.
-However, it’s important to remember that these figures are associated with food that has been picked up at the local Hannaford, Shaws, or Food City, and has been entirely prepared in the home.
-Those who don’t find themselves comfortable in the kitchen will likely need to add a considerable amount to properly budget for additional food costs associated with dining out.
+Compared to the rest of the country, these food costs are relatively reasonable.
+However, it’s important to remember that these figures are associated with food picked up at the local Hannaford, Shaws, or Food City and prepared at home.
+Those who aren't comfortable in the kitchen will likely need to add a considerable amount to properly budget for additional dining out costs.

-Maine is known for its incredible seafood, most notably the Maine lobster, so you’ll want to make sure to get out and enjoy some from time to time.
-Erica’s Seafood in Harpswell, Wharf Gallery & Grill in Corea, or Thurston’s Lobster Pound, all boast some of the best lobster Maine has to offer.
+Maine is known for its incredible seafood (most notably the Maine lobster), so you’ll want to get out and enjoy some from time to time.
+Erica’s Seafood in Harpswell, Wharf Gallery & Grill in Corea, or Thurston’s Lobster Pound boasts some of Maine's best lobster.

 Here is a breakdown of the average cost for a meal for two people in a mid-range restaurant, with three courses, by city: